-The requirements apply in the context of any kind of offer - mandatory general offer, voluntary general offer or scheme of arrangement, and whether or not announced on an absolute or pre-conditional basis.
+The requirements apply in the context of any kind of offer - mandatory general offer, voluntary general offer, merger by absorption, partial offer or scheme of arrangement, and whether or not announced on an absolute or pre-conditional basis.
 The requirements also apply to all types of consideration (eg, cash, securities, other assets, etc), with slightly different implications and practical requirements for each type.

-The financial adviser's confirmation that financial resources are available to the offeror which are sufficient to satisfy full acceptance of the offer is required on the following occasions:
+The financial adviser's confirmation that financial resources which are sufficient to satisfy full acceptance of the offer are available to the offeror is required on the following occasions: